ska-telescope/ska-tango-testing/docs/src/guide/integration/index.rst

 This module provides also some additional event live-logging utilities, to help you debugging your tests.

-To begin using :py:mod:`ska_tango_testing.integration` we recommend to start with the :ref:`getting_started_tracer` guide, to learn about :py:class:`~ska_tango_testing.integration.TangoEventTracer` and the already available assertions and then, only if needed, to move to the more advanced features described in :ref:`custom_queries_and_assertions` and
+To begin using :py:mod:`ska_tango_testing.integration` we recommend starting with the :ref:`getting_started_tracer` guide, to learn about :py:class:`~ska_tango_testing.integration.TangoEventTracer` and the already available assertions and then, only if needed, to move to the more advanced features described in :ref:`custom_queries_and_assertions` and